Best Cosy Crime Dramas For Your Next Comfort Watch

 Seven box sets to know

 It may sound like an oxymoron, but cosy crime is a burgeoning genre.
-There’s a reason Richard Osman is the UK’s best-selling author right now: he is the master of cosy crime.
+There’s a reason Richard Osman is one of the UK’s best-selling authors right now: his 2020 novel The Thursday Murder Club is a masterful example of the genre.
 But a long legacy comes before him, helmed by the Queen of Crime herself, Agatha Christie.
-She reached acclaim for her masterfully plotted sleuth novels, especially those centering on Miss Marple and Hercule Poirot.
+She reached acclaim for her masterfully plotted sleuth novels and closed-circle mysteries, especially those centering on Miss Marple and Hercule Poirot.

 While it has ebbed and flowed in popularity, this genre has never disappeared entirely; The Thursday Murder Club and its sequels merely shook awake our insatiable appetite for the whodunnit style of the 1920s and 30s golden age of detective fiction.
-Think amateur sleuths cracking intricate puzzles with intellect rather than grit, all backdropped by an often bucolic, closed-circle community (with a limited number of suspects).
+Think amateur sleuths cracking intricate puzzles with intellect rather than grit, all backdropped by an often bucolic, tight-knit community (with a limited number of suspects).

 Such amateur sleuths often take the form of nosy village busybodies, retired academics or eccentric outsiders who somehow outsmart the police (worth suspending your disbelief here), while a key facet of keeping things ‘cosy’ is that there’s no blood or gore and all murders are cleanly executed offstage.
 The puzzle element, meanwhile, is both plot device and brainteaser: authors leave breadcrumb trails for readers to solve the case alongside their detective protagonists.